hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 setup
 ```

 When it asks which media to use, choose USB.
 It will scan and detect the installation files automatically.
+The installer will automatically detect the EFI and swap partitions available.
+It is quite intelligent in figuring out which partitions to use, but you need to tell it specifically.
+Follow the Slackware documentation for further advice on installs, but rest-assured that most of it is fairly self-explanatory.

+## When the installation is done

+Now is a good time to make a nice clearn image of your installation to revert back to if you mess up.
+I don't recommend adding anything else to this clean-slate image, as, if you are forgetful like me, you will forget what you changed by the time you come to need the image, and just opt to do a complete reinstall instead.